Satisfactory Academic Progress

 Re-establishing Financial Aid Eligibility without Appeal

-If the student is allowed to attend JU academically, they may continue at their own expense to attempt to improve completion rates and/or GPA issues.
-Once a student is back into compliance with SAP, they may contact the financial aid office for review of reinstatement of their financial aid.
+If the student is permitted to attend JU academically, they may continue at their own expense to attempt to improve completion rates and/or GPA issues.
+Once a student is back into compliance with SAP, they must complete the financial aid appeal form to request the recalculation of the SAP status.

 State of Florida Standards of Academic Progress